Mrs H Sanjuro

 Key Stage 3 Information

 In Year 8, students continue to develop their knowledge, understanding and skills.
 They are encouraged to develop their understanding of connections and begin to appreciate that decisions about places may lead to conflict.
-There are four units: Africa – A Continent of Contrasts; Weather and Extreme Environments; Tourism; Rivers & Flooding.
+There are five units: Africa – A Continent of Contrasts; Weather and Extreme Environments; Tourism; Rivers & Flooding; Sustainability.

 In Year 9, students are expected to take a greater lead in carrying out their own research and investigations.
-There are six units: Coasts, Ice on the Land, Population, Development (with a specific focus on Asia).
+There are four units: Coasts, Ice on the Land, Population, Development (with a specific focus on Asia).
 In the summer term all students begin the GCSE course and study the Living World unit.
-Students develop their fieldwork skills in a fieldtrip to West Wittering.
+Students develop their fieldwork skills in a field trip to West Wittering.